BD-Power/stage_2/README.md

 # stage_2
 # Big Data Project - Stage 2: Service-Oriented Architecture

-This repository contains the implementation of a Service-Oriented Architecture (SOA) for a search engine project, as part of the Big Data course at Universidad de Las Palmas de Gran Canaria (ULPGC).
-The system is built using Java 17 and the lightweight Javalin framework, following microservice principles with RESTful APIs and JSON data exchange.
+This repository contains the implementation of a **Service-Oriented Architecture (SOA)** for a distributed search engine, developed as part of the **Big Data course** (Grado en Ciencia e Ingeniería de Datos) at **Universidad de Las Palmas de Gran Canaria (ULPGC)**.

+The system is built using **Java 17** and the lightweight **Javalin** framework, following microservice principles with **RESTful APIs** and **JSON** as the data exchange format.
+It transforms the static datalake and datamart from Stage 1 into a dynamic, scalable, and modular ecosystem.

+---

+## System Architecture

-The architecture consists of four independent services:
+The architecture is composed of **four independent microservices**, each responsible for a specific stage of the data pipeline:

-- **Ingestion Service**: Downloads books from Project Gutenberg and stores them in the datalake.
+- **Ingestion Service**: Downloads raw books from [Project Gutenberg](https://www.gutenberg.org/) and stores them in the `datalake` using the hierarchical structure defined in Stage 1.
-- **Indexing Service**: Extracts metadata and builds an inverted index from the raw text.
+- **Indexing Service**: Processes raw text, extracts metadata (title, author), tokenizes content, and builds an inverted index stored in the `datamart`.
-- **Search Service**: Provides keyword search and filtering capabilities over the indexed data.
+- **Search Service**: Exposes a query API to search and filter indexed books by keyword, author, language, or year.
-- **Control Module**: Orchestrates the entire pipeline (Ingestion → Indexing → Search).
+- **Control Module**: Orchestrates the full pipeline: triggers ingestion → indexing → makes data available for search.

-This stage focuses on transforming the static data layer from Stage 1 into a dynamic, distributed ecosystem capable of handling concurrent requests and providing insights into system performance through benchmarking.
+All services communicate **exclusively via HTTP/JSON**, enabling loose coupling, independent deployment, and fault isolation.

 ---